 Field-hunting tip

-Look in hydrothermal mercury deposits country — that is the host setting where moschelite typically forms.
+Look in hydrothermal mercury deposits country, the host setting where moschelite typically forms.
 If you start seeing cinnabar, mercury, calomel in float, you are in the right ground.
 Field specimens usually show a massive, crusts, coatings habit, so train your eye for that shape before scanning the outcrop.